nervosnetwork/ckb/rpc/README.md

 #### Fields

-`Header` is a JSON object with following fields.
+`Header` is a JSON object with the following fields.

 *   `version`: [`Version`](#type-version) - The block version.